dengwirda/periscope/README.md

 $$
 c_{l} = \kappa^{2}\ \log^{-2}\Big(1+\frac{h}{2 z_{0}}\Big)\ .
 $$

+See `MODELS.md` for additional detail regarding the formulation.

 A staggered, unstructured mesh mimetic finite-volume / difference discretisation is employed that maintains the energy (and to a lesser extent enstrophy) balances